Termessos: Other parts of the city

 Of all the official and cult buildings to be found in this broad central area, one of the most interesting is in the form of a typical Roman period house.
 An inscription can be seen above the Doric order doorway along the west wall, which rises to a height of six metres.
 In this inscription the owner of the house is praised as the founder of the city.
 Doubtless, this house was not really that of the founder of Termessos.
 Maybe it was a little gift awarded the owner for extraordinary service rendered to the city.
 This type of house generally belonged to nobles and plutocrats.
 The main entrance gives onto a hall which leads through a second entrance to a central courtyard, or atrium.
 An impluvium or pool designed to catch rainwater lies in the middle of the courtyard.
 The atrium held an important place in the daily activities of houses such as this, and was also used as a reception room for guests.
 As such it was often ostentatiously decorated.
 The other rooms of the house were arranged around the atrium.

 A street with wide, shop-lined porticoes ran north–south through the city.
-The space between the columns of the porticoes was often filled with statues of successful athletes, most of them wrestlers.
-The inscribed bases for these statues are still in place, and by reading them we can recreate the ancient splendour of this street.
+The space between the columns of the porticoes was often filled with statues of well-known athletes, most of them wrestlers.
+The inscribed bases for these statues are still in place, allowing guests to experience the street as it originally was.